PeterMakus/SeisMIC/docs/source/modules/corrdb/corrdb.rst

     with CorrelationDataBase(myfile.h5, mode='w', corr_options=co) as cdb:
         cdb.add_correlation(cst, tag='my_sensible_tag')

-If there had been any data in our :class:`~miic3.correlate.stream.CorrStream`, we could retrieve it as shown above.
+If there had been any data in our :class:`~seismic.correlate.stream.CorrStream`, we could retrieve it as shown above.
-Network, station, and channel information are determined automatically from the :class:`~miic3.correlate.stream.CorrTrace` header.
+Network, station, and channel information are determined automatically from the :class:`~seismic.correlate.stream.CorrTrace` header.